-Edgar Cayce can be thought of as a Western version of an Eastern yogi.
+Think of Edgar Cayce as a Western version of an Eastern yogi.
 He’s what a yogi would be if they were shaped by Western society.

 As a Westerner, it was inevitable he come into contact with people who wanted to objectively and subjectively study his talents.

-Once, while he was in a trance, a doctor jabbed long needles into his hands and feet to see if he was faking.
+Once, when he was in a trance, a doctor jabbed long needles into his hands and feet to see if he was faking.

-Concerned about his personal safety, many of the studies ended with that episode.
+Concerned about his safety, many of the studies ended with that episode.
 It wasn’t his job to convince anyone, Cayce said.
-Some people will never be convinced.
+Some people will never be satisfied.
 His job was to use his talents for all the good he could.

 The ways of someone like Cayce can’t be easily replicated or studied.